 Especially if you have browser extensions, like ad blockers.
 They can block your camera and microphone.

-The general idea is your browser is like any program or software!
-If you have not refreshed it in a while, it might need a refresh!
+Your browser is like any program or software.
+If you have not refreshed it in a while, it might need a refresh.

 Click More > Cam/mac settings > Set your cam/mic as the Default